Naam Foundation: Work

 The foundation helps the farmers in drought-stricken areas of Maharashtra.
 The help is monetary and in-kind.
-In addition to the monetary help, the foundation is working on planting 1 crore trees, training and guidance to the farmers, farming centers, employment centers etc. The foundation has adopted Dhondalgaon (tal.
+In addition to the monetary help, the foundation is working on planting 1 crore trees, training and guidance to the farmers, farming centres, employment centres, etc. The foundation has adopted Dhondalgaon (tal.
 Vaijapur, dist.
 Aurangabad) and Aamala (district Vardhaa) villages.
 The foundation aims to grant employment to 500 youngsters and 30 women.
-The foundation has offices in the cities of Mumbai, Thane, Pune, Aurangabad, Nagpur.
+The foundation has offices in the cities of Mumbai, Thane, Pune, Aurangabad and Nagpur.